EpocDotFr/rwrs/README.md

 ### Update the MaxMind GeoLite2 City database

+More information in the script comments.

 `sh scripts/geolite2_city_updater.sh`

 ### Update RWRS

+More information in the script comments.

 `sh scripts/rwrs_updater.sh [DOMAIN, default=rwrstats.com]`

+### Backup SQLite databases

+More information in the script comments.

+`sh scripts/backup_databases.sh`

 ## How it works